conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ---

-Kanye West is one of the most controversial public figures over the last decade and recently has been scrutinized for his his views on politics and Trump.
+Kanye West is one of the most controversial public figures over the last decade and recently has been scrutinized for his views on politics and Trump.
 This has led many to view his actions as something to joke about or just plainly being dismissed as crazy.
-However, on his latest album __ye__, he openly states on the cover _“I hate being Bi-Polar, its awesome”_ and writes about bipolar disorder being his superpower on the track _Yikes_.
+However, on his latest album __ye__, he openly states on the cover _“ I hate being Bi-Polar, its awesome”_ and writes about bipolar disorder being his superpower on the track _Yikes_.

 ![ye](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/kanye-ye.jpg)